merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/20_Installation.md

 4. Back up the Magento files and database to be able to revert changes in a couple of minutes in case of possible problems.

-5. Enable Magento error logs: System > Configuration > Advanced > Developer > Log Settings, Set Enabled to Yes.
-You can find errors information in files: var/log/system.log and var/log/exception.log (the file paths are related to the document root).
+5. Enable the Magento error logs: System > Configuration > Advanced > Developer > Log Settings, Set Enabled to Yes.
+You can find the error information in the files: var/log/system.log and var/log/exception.log (the file paths are related to the document root).

-6. Extract extension and upload the files into the document root.
+6. Extract the extension and upload the files into the document root.
 Double check that all files were uploaded successfully into the correct directory.

 7. Navigate to System > Cache Management.
 Press the Flush Cache Storage button.